Germany–Iran relations: Trade

-After the official agreement between Iran and the West during the Iran nuclear deal, Germany's economic relations with Iran has been increasing once more.
+After the official agreement between Iran and the West during the Iran nuclear deal, Germany's economic relations with Iran began increasing once more.
 German exports to Iran grew more than 27% from 2015 to 2016.

 On 20 October 2018, the Association of German Banks stated that exports from Germany to Iran have reduced to 1.8 billion euros since January.